Lima bean shakshuka

 7. Make several divots in the mixture and crack an egg into each; allow to simmer until they are just how you enjoy them.
 I love a soft-yolk, the good wife prefers it cooked more firmly; I delay adding mine for a minute.

-8. Sprinkle with your finely chopped favourite green-herbs, cover again so they can steam, and bring the skillet to the table.
+8. Sprinkle with your finely chopped favourite green-herbs, perhaps a gremolata; cover again so they can steam.
+Bring the sizzling skillet to the table.

 9. I love it on pan-fried toast in a bowl with all the juices.